Corporations are generally treated as their own “legal persons,” separate and distinct from their individual owners. A primary feature o...Read More

-Securing basic rights of ownership in trademarks, copyrights, and other intellectual property protection gives our clients the foundation needed to implement a comprehensive intellectual property policy for their business.
+Securing basic rights of ownership in trademarks, copyrights, and other forms of intellectual property gives our clients the foundation needed to implement a comprehensive intellectual property policy for their businesses.

 A trademark is much more than a clever design or a catchy phrase – it is a business asset that instantly communicates to your customers that a product or service comes from your business.
 It is both an advertisement and a symbol of your product’s quality.
-At Fahey Schultz Burzych Rhodes PLC, we guide our clients through every step of the trademark application process so that your business’ investment and good-will receives the best protection possible.
-We work with our clients to understand how the trademark will be used with its products both now and in the future.
+At Fahey Schultz Burzych Rhodes PLC, we guide our clients through every step of the trademark application and post-registration process so that your business’ investment and good-will receives the best protection possible.
+We work with our clients to understand how their trademarks will be used with their products both now and in the future.
 Once we understand your proposed mark, our attorneys thoroughly search the United States’ Trademark Register for confusingly similar marks that could prevent you from using your mark.
-This due diligence early in the trademark process saves our clients time and money in branding a product, only to later find that they are infringing on another business’ trademark.
+This due diligence early in the trademark process saves our clients time and money in branding a product or service, only to later find that there are obstacles or issues with another business’ trademark.

 Trademark Law: Enforcement and Litigation

 We know that you have devoted considerable time, energy, and resources to the brand identity that sets your business apart.
 Whether you believe someone is using your trademark, a competitor claims that you are using theirs, or if your business is facing an administrative action in front of the United States Patent and Trademark Office, Fahey Schultz Burzych Rhodes PLC is here to diligently represent you.